 COMP AB

-Article 35a ()
+Article 35a (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Exercise of the powers referred to in Article 35b

 1. The powers conferred on the Authority, any of its officials or another person authorised by the Authority in accordance with Article 35 shall not be used to require the disclosure of information or documents that are subject to legal privilege.
 (102 Balz, Berès)